Definition of Agrology --------> now termed Regulated Practice

-AAgs and ATAgs have full rights and privileges as Members without the use of a seal but are authorized to use the title “Articling Agrologist” and the designation “A.Ag.”A.Ag” or “AAg” and must attend professional development activities during their articling terms and annually report their professional development hours.
+AAgs and ATAgs have full rights and privileges as Registrants without the use of a seal but are authorized to use the titles “Articling Agrologist” or “Articling Technical Agrologist” and the respective designations of “AAg” or “ATAg” and must attend professional development activities specified by the BCIA during their articling terms.

 No individual may present themselves with any of these titles without being in contravention of the Professional Governance Act.

 The Agrologists Regulation does not, in and of itself, provide practice rights to our profession.
 Rather it is the foundation upon which we can build a definition of what is called under the PGA "Reserved Practice’.
 The development of this concept over the next few years will clarify the activities which are exclusively reserved for agrologists and those activities that enjoy joint jurisdiction with other professions.
 We have consistently maintained that, to achieve the primary objective of the PGA of protecting the public interest, all agrology professionals must be qualified, competent and accountable through regulated practice.
 The BC Institute of Agrologists will continue to work with the Office of the Superintendent of Professional Governance (OSPG) to secure reserved practice into regulation.
 Over the next few months, we will be engaging in a final round of consultations while developing regulatory language to achieve that goal.
 As well, we will be working with our regulatory partners to help clarify reserved practice for the professions and mechanisms to resolve uncertainties between practices.

 Upon the enactment of the Professional Governance Act, Council approved new BCIA Bylaws which incorporates any necessary changes and additions required by the PGA.